Abolitionism in the United States: Women

 Women gained important experiences in public speaking and organizing that stood them in good stead going forward.
 The Grimké sisters' public speaking played a critical part in legitimizing women's place in the public sphere.
 Some Christian women created cent societies to benefit abolition movements, where many women in a church would each pledge to donate one cent a week to help abolitionist causes.

 Even though women were not allowed full access to political and religious spaces, they still played a big role in the abolitionist movement through both public activism and behind-the-scenes activism.
 As historian Julie Roy Jeffrey explains, a lot of women relied on their religious faith and authority to speak out against slavery and challenge male-led church systems that tried to keep them quiet.
 They believed slavery went against Christian values and saw it as a deep moral wrong.
 In their speeches and writing, they made it clear that true faith could not exist alongside a system that discriminated against people.
 Women like Sarah Otis Ernst and Maria Child used persuasive writing, public speeches, and organizing work to fight not just slavery, but also the powerful systems that kept it going.
 Ernst was a strong Garrisonian who got frustrated when mainstream abolitionists started watering down their message.
 She did not like that people in the movement were trying to be more politically strategic instead of sticking to the original beliefs, like full racial equality, immediate emancipation, and refusing to work with pro-slavery systems.
 At the 1852 American and Foreign Antislavery Society convention, around two-thirds of the 2,000 people there were women.
 That says a lot about how involved women were, even though they often got written out of the story.
 They could not vote, but they used writing, speeches, and journalism to influence politics and public opinion.
 Their activism was real, public, and tied directly into national conversations.
-One such example is Maria Sample (1843-1861), the young wife of a southern Abolitionist who, despite neither her nor her husband being old enough to vote, taught slave children how to read and openly criticized their home state of Florida's to succeed from the union on the grounds of slavery.
-Ultimately, both Maria and her husband would die in the American Civil War.